tcdowney/downey-io-jekyll/blog/_posts/2018-01-21-learning-operating-systems-and-c-programming.md

 If you're intrested in the course the recorded lectures are available to anyone via [Udacity](https://classroom.udacity.com/courses/ud923).

 ## Approach Toward Succeeding in CS6200
-I've currently made it through the first month and a half of the course and have completed the first project.
+I'm now finished with the course and feel like I've learned a lot!

 If you're currently taking this course and are interested, this is the approach I've taken so far.
 If not, feel free to skip ahead to the [learning resources](#general-operating-systems-and-c-language-resources) section of this post.

 ### Lecture Videos
 The lectures for the course are all pre-recorded and available through Udacity.
 However, I generally try to find time to squeeze them in and watch them in places where I don't typically have unlimited internet access: such as on the BART during my commute or in the gym.

 Fortunately, Udacity lets you download the videos in bulk so I just toss them on to my Kindle Fire tablet that I picked up for about thirty bucks during Black Friday.
 I watch them using [VLC media player](https://www.videolan.org/vlc/index.html) since it allows me to adjust the playback speed.

+Doing well on the exams requires a thorough understanding of the lectures, so I typically watched each one multiple times.
+First time through I would do ~1.25x speed and then subsequent watches I'd cruise through at 2x for this course to jog my memory.

 ### Office Hours
 Office hours with the professor and TAs typically occur during Eastern time since the program is based out of Atlanta, GA which means I usually can't attend them live.
 The professor usually uploads them to Youtube, however, so I download and watch them after the fact.
 It's not ideal since I can't ask questions while the office hours are being held, but it does mean I can fast forward any questions that aren't personally relevant.

 ### Piazza and Slack
-The TAs in this course are incredibly active in the [class Slack](https://omscs6200.slack.com/messages/C6KPYD8AK/).
-They can be a little sassy at times, but are super responsive to questions which has been nice.
+The TAs and classmates in this course are super active in the [class Slack](https://omscs6200.slack.com/messages/C6KPYD8AK/).

+I ended up spending a decent amount of time goofing off in Slack, but overall it was incredibly helpful and a great way to meet fellow classmates.

 ### Textbook
 The course doesn't have a required textbook this semester, but I bought one of the recommendations: [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/).
 It's available for free online, but a hardcover copy was only around thirty dollars.

-I haven't actually needed to use it yet, but we'll see. 😬
+**Update:** Even though I purchased a paper copy of the book, I ended up just going through it piecemeal.
+Many of the chapters were relevant to the topics we covered and it was a good resource for explaining concepts deeper, but you can successfully make it through the course with just the lecture videos and required papers.

 ### Papers and Readings
 The course has a number of assigned papers and some of them can be pretty dry.
 I generally follow the strategy put forth in this meta-paper on how to effectively read an academic paper: [How to Read a Paper](https://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf).
 It was first introduced to me in a Computer Networking course and has been pretty helpful so far.